-The last satrap rebellion was put down after the rule of Artaxerxes II by Artaxerxes III
+The last satrap rebellion was put down after the rule of Artaxerxes II by Artaxerxes III.

-Persian Satraps After Alexander the Great
+Persian Satraps after Alexander the Great

 Alexander the Great of Macedon invaded Persia in 334 BC.
 This led to the end of the Achaemenid Empire.
 The Macedonian leader conquered Persia, beginning the Seleucid Empire.
-The Seleucid Empire became the cultural center of the Hellenistic period, an era spanning from the rise of Alexander the Great to the rise of the Roman empire in which Greek culture and language dominated Egypt, Mesopotamia, and much of the rest of western Asia.
+The Seleucid Empire became the cultural center of the Hellenistic period, an era spanning from the rise of Alexander the Great to the rise of the Roman Empire in which Greek culture and language dominated Egypt, Mesopotamia, and much of the rest of western Asia.

 When Alexander conquered Persia, he kept their form of governance.
-The office of Satrap took on a new meaning during the Seleucid Empire, that of military general, or strategos in Greek.
+The office of Satrap took on a new meaning during the Seleucid Empire, that of a military general, or strategos in Greek.
 When Alexander died, he did so without an heir to inherit the enormous empire he had spent his life conquering.

 Alexander’s heir was not yet born, and so Alexander’s Greek and Macedonian generals went to war with one another for control of the empire.
 This fight for territory is known as the Wars of the Diadochi.
-Diadochi is Ancient Greek for successor.
+Diadochi is Ancient Greek for a successor.
 The Wars of Succession raged for thirty years, ending with the emergence of three dynasties.

 The period after Alexander the Great’s death was fraught with turmoil.
-Three generals were successful in establishing three dynasties during this period known as the Hellanistic dynasties.
+Three generals were successful in establishing three dynasties during this period known as the Hellenistic dynasties.
 Each victorious general ruled over their territory as a satrap would.
 The generals divided their territories into satrapies.
 The satrapies under the Diadochi were much smaller than under the Persians.
 The Diadochi ruled their satrapies until, one by one, they were conquered by the Parthians.

 Satraps During the Parthian Empire (247 BC – 224 AD)